 Your host (employer, university, family member, etc.) has to submit your visa application form for the Netherlands if the reason for your stay is:

 You have to apply for the MVV yourself if the reason for your stay is:

-When applying for a long-stay visa, you are also applying for a residence permit at the same time.
-However, the work permit application is still separate.
+When you apply for a long-stay visa, you automatically apply for a residence permit at the same time.
+The work permit application is still separate.

 The requirements for the Netherlands work visa depend on what type of business you are involved in.
 You might be an intracompany transferee, a highly skilled migrant, or a European blue card holder.
 However, there are some general conditions you have to meet in order to apply.
 These are:

 - Having a valid passport or another travel document.

 - Stating that you have a clear criminal record and the information you provide in the application is true.

 - Undergoing a medical test for tuberculosis once you arrive.